proinfocus/XFDesigner/README.md

 For simplicity and separation of platform, the tools and descriptions are maintained based on the Windows and Mac operating systems and the details of setup will be available via platform specific documents.

 ## What is XFDesigner?
 It is a live XAML design renderer on real devices/emulators of Android and iOS phones and tablets.
 You could instantly see the changes on one or all the setup devices/emulators, simultaneously.
+You need to install the nuget Proinfocus.XFDesigner only in your .NETStandard project.
+No extra setup or nugets are required in the Android, iOS, UWP projects.

 Checkout the sample video on YouTube: